gahendra/kunyo/Kunyo Test Solution/README.md

 - When the status is changed to Completed, the user gets the reward points. <br>
 - The reward points is converted as per the requirement so that it can be easily redeemed later. <br>
 - The customer can redeem the reward points while placing order.
+- The system supports multi-currency as well, but conversion value is hardcoded for now.
+- USD is the default currency and the data is always saved in USD.
+The conversion takes place for display only.
+- The currency can be changed by clicking on the top dropdown which appears in Product, Order Placement and Order Listing page.
 - The code and funtions can be found in following files:
   - Routes: routes/web.php
   - Functions: app/Http/Controllers/ProductController.php